etf-validator/etf-webapp/.github/ISSUE_TEMPLATE.md

+**Please note: this repository is intended for issue reports specific to the ETF validator.
+If you have an issue with an Executable Test Suite, then please use the corresponding repository, for instance the [INSPIRE ETS repository](https://github.com/inspire-eu-validation/ets-repository) if you have an issue with an INSPIRE test.**

 ### Prerequisites for a bug report

 * [ ] Set a clear and descriptive title
 * [ ] Can you reproduce the problem
-* [ ] Did you [use the search](https://github.com/issues?utf8=✓&q=is%3Aissue+user%3Ainteractive-instruments) to see if your bug is already reported or has been resolved?
+* [ ] Did you [use the Github issue search](https://github.com/issues?utf8=✓&q=is%3Aissue+user%3Ainteractive-instruments) to check whether your bug has already been reported?
 * [ ] Upload excerpts of the etf.log, catalina.out/log and localhost-<date>.log files.
 Important parts are:
 the initialization log entries beginning with the ETF ASCII logo and ending with "TestRunController initialized!" plus the last exception messages.
-* [ ] If the problem relates to Web user interfaces issues: include screenshots
+* [ ] If the problem is related to the Web user interface: include screenshots
+* [ ] If the problem is related to specific (non-sensitive) test data: attach the test data
 * [ ] Don't forget to remove sensitive information from uploaded files!!!

 ### Description